Nagambie

 Nagambie shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 17.6%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (2.6%) and graduate diplomas (2.5%).
-Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (11.9%) and certificates (29.0%).
+Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding such qualifications, including advanced diplomas (11.9%) and certificates (29.0%).
 A total of 23.9% of the population is actively engaged in formal education, comprising 9.4% in primary, 6.8% in secondary, and 1.9% in tertiary education.

 A substantial 23.9% of the population actively pursues formal education.
 This includes 9.4% in primary education, 6.8% in secondary education, and 1.9% pursuing tertiary education.